Justice for Gabe: Family speaks out on sentencing day

 Police say the little boy was found about 50 feet from where the crash happened and was pronounced dead at the scene.

+According to the Luzerne County District Attorney’s Office, Robert Ball was sentenced in total to just over 1.5 years to 5 years in prison followed by 2 years of special probation.

-Eyewitness News sat down with Gabriel’s parents to see what their hopes are as they prepare for Ball to be sentenced this afternoon.
+Eyewitness News sat down with Gabriel’s parents to see what their hopes are as they prepare for Ball to be sentenced Thursday afternoon.

 “It would be helpful for us as far as healing just to know what happened,” said Adam Bierly.